FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 ## Project Analysis
 ### Platform and Tools

-This repository offers a comprehensive collection of graph theory metrics and Key Performance Indicators (KPIs) specific to each microservices project.
-To obtain these metrics, we utilize Neo4j [[4]](https://neo4j.com/) as the primary platform for investigating and evaluating the corresponding project's graph structure.
+The main utilized tool to apply the methodology is Neo4j [[4]](https://neo4j.com/).

-Neo4j offers three main tools to perform graph analytics:
+Neo4j offers three main tools to perform graph manipulate graphs:

 * **Neo4j Browser [[5]](https://neo4j.com/developer/neo4j-browser/):** A tool to interact and manipulate graphs.
-* **Neo4j Bloom [[6]](https://neo4j.com/product/bloom/):** A tool to interact visually the graph.
+* **Neo4j Bloom [[6]](https://neo4j.com/product/bloom/):** A tool to interact visually with the graph.
 * **Neo4j NEuler [[7]](https://neo4j.com/developer/graph-data-science/neuler-no-code-graph-algorithms/):** A playground to execute graph algorithms.

-### Analysis Process

-**Important note:** During this analysis, the focus is not on the connection between the microservice and its database.
-Instead, the emphasis is on examining the connectivity between the microservices themselves.
-It is common for a microservice to have at least one connection with its database, thus, this is an unavoidable type of communication.
-To ensure accurate metrics regarding microservices connectivity, any databases present are removed from the graph before conducting the analysis.
+### Application of the Methodology

-To conduct a graph analysis based on the methodology outlined in this repository, we kindly request that you adhere to the provided instructions below.
+To apply the methodology, we kindly request that you adhere to the provided instructions below.

 **1.** Install _Neo4j Desktop_ following the instructions mentioned in [[8]](https://neo4j.com/docs/desktop-manual/current/installation/download-installation/).
 **2.** Use _Neo4j Desktop_ to create a new graph database.